carlesfernandez/oe-gnss-sdr-manifest/README.md

     a look to be sure your operating system is supported: https://wiki.yoctoproject.org/wiki/Distribution_Support

-6. Build an SDK for cross compiling gnuradio on an x86 machine.
+6. Build an SDK for cross compiling GNSS-SDR on an x86 machine.

     Run:

-        $ bitbake -c populate_sdk gnuradio-dev-image
+        $ bitbake -c populate_sdk gnss-sdr-dev-image

     When this completes the sdk is in ./tmp-eglibc/deploy/sdk/ as an .sh file you copy to the machine you want to cross compile on and run the file.